-- 1. Ensure the firearm is unloaded and clear. - 2.
-Insert an unloaded magazine into the magazine well. - Fully pull the charging handle until bolt locks to the rear, then press the charging handle forward to lock. - 4.
+- 1. Ensure the firearm is clear. - 2.
+Insert an unloaded magazine into the magazine well. - Fully retract the charging handle until bolt locks to the rear, then press the charging handle forward to lock. - 4.
 Rotate the fire control selector to SAFE. - 5.
-Press the magazine catch.
-The magazine should fall free of the magazine well. - Fully pull and release the charging handle.
-The bolt catch should disengage and allow the bolt to go forward. - 7.
+Depress the magazine catch.
+The magazine should fall free of the magazine well. - Fully retract and release the charging handle.
+The bolt catch should disengage and allow the bolt should go forward. - 7.
 Press trigger to the rear.
 The hammer should not fall. - 8.
 Rotate the selector to SEMI. - 9.
 Press trigger and hold to the rear.
 The hammer should fall. - 10.
 Fully retract the charging handle cocking the firearm. - 11.
 Slowly release the trigger.
-You should hear an audible click.
+You should hear an audible click. - 12.
+Rotate the selector to AUTO (if applicable). - 13.
+Pull the charging handle to the rear and release it. - 14.
+Press the trigger and hold to the rear.
+You should hear a loud click as the hammer falls. - 15.
+With the trigger still pressed to the rear, pull the charging handle to the rear and ease it fully forward.
+A loud click should be heard at the end of the travel. - 16.
+Release the trigger. - 17.
+No click should be heard as the hammer should have followed the bolt carrier forward. - 18.
+Press the trigger.
+No click should be heard.